Network topology: Extended star

 The extended star network topology extends a physical star topology by one or more repeaters between the central node and the peripheral (or 'spoke') nodes.
 The repeaters are used to extend the maximum transmission distance of the physical layer, the point-to-point distance between the central node and the peripheral nodes.
 Repeaters allow greater transmission distance, further than would be possible using just the transmitting power of the central node.
 The use of repeaters can also overcome limitations from the standard upon which the physical layer is based.

 A physical extended star topology in which repeaters are replaced with hubs or switches is a type of hybrid network topology and is referred to as a physical hierarchical star topology, although some texts make no distinction between the two topologies.

 A physical hierarchical star topology can also be referred as a tier-star topology.
 This topology differs from a tree topology in the way star networks are connected together.
-A tier-star topology uses a central node, while a tree topology uses a central bus and can also be referred as a star-bus network.
+A tier-star topology uses a central node, while a tree topology uses a central bus and can also be referred to as a star-bus network.